IBM

 The EXECUTEPROCESS function is used to call and run a TurboIntegrator (TI) processe from within another TurboIntegrator processes.
 This function will run the process identified within the parentheses along with any specified parameters that follow.
 The first argument in the function will be the process that is going to be executed.
 The only…

-Read MoreUsing Conditional Formatting & Calculations with IBM Planning Analytics Workspace
+Read MoreHow Do I Apply Conditional Formatting Calculations in IBM Planning Analytics Workspace to Highlight Data Based on Logic?

 IBM Planning Analytics Workspace (PAW) is a web-based interface for IBM Planning Analytics.
 It delivers an interface to the data in planning analytics (TM1), providing ways to plan, create, and analyze your content by providing features such as conditional formatting and calculations.
 Conditional formatting is a feature in many spreadsheet applications that allows you to apply specific formatting to cells that…

-Read MoreLoading Data into a Cube using IBM Planning Analytics Workspace
+Read MoreHow Do I Load Data into a Cube Using IBM Planning Analytics Workspace (PAW)?

 IBM Planning Analytics stores data that you need for your planning, analysis, and other reporting in multidimensional cubes.
 Each cube typically has a specific purpose.
 A cube must have at least two dimensions.
 The number of dimensions that there are in a cube depends on the purpose of the cube.
 Loading a Cube Once you…